Paying by Credit Card

 Inventory and Stock Level

 We attempt to maintain an accurate stock level on our website.
 If it shows in stock we have it on hand.
 We also try to keep our main page updated with the status of incoming jig batches.
+Some items are listed as special order, these items may be on hand or may need to be assembled or picked up from our vendors.
 If you have a question on the status of a jig, please send us an email.